 General George Crook is put in charge of the Arizona and (eventually) New Mexico Indian reservations.

-With 193 Apache scouts under Captain Crawford, and the approval of local and federal Mexican governments, Crooks mightly army follows Chiefs Juh, Chihuahua, Natchez, Bonito, Loco, & Nana, their most trusted warriors, including Chatto & Geronimo, along with their women & children across the border.
+With 193 Apache scouts under Captain Crawford, and the approval of local and federal Mexican governments, Crook's mighty army follows Chiefs Juh, Chihuahua, Naiche, Bonito, Loco, & Nana, their most trusted warriors, including Chatto & Geronimo, along with their women & children, across the International Border.

 One by one, they surrender and return with their people to the dreaded San Carlos Reservation.
 Chiefs Bonito, Loco, and Nana come with Crook.
 Juh remains in Mexico, where he dies, perhaps of a heart attack, in November.
 Geronimo does not come to San Carlos until February 1884.

 Crook institutes much needed reforms on the reservation, but local newspapers criticize him for being too lenient with the "savages".

 Not one Apache raid occurs in Arizona this year, a first for at least 10 years.
 The Apaches seemed fairly content on their respective reservations and are adjusting to a farming way of life.
 This will change.
 And Geronimo will be the agent of change.

 As such, he will be vilified by those Chiricahua Apaches who wanted to stay on the reservations and at peace with the White Eyes.
 Geronimo will be blamed for the U.S. Government's decision to ship all Chiricahuas, including the loyal scouts, to Florida or Alabama.
 Here they will lose everything: not just their homeland, but their culture - language, religion, and even their children.
 The tribe will be almost entirely exterminated by disease and negligence.

 By contrast, Geronimo will attain super-hero status among those who wanted to remain free and fight to an honorable death for their people, their homeland, and their way of life (which includes getting drunk on tizwin and beating their wives).